 - The services provided in connection with this engagement comprise an advisory engagement, which is not subject to assurance and other standards issued by the Australian Auditing and Assurance Standards Board and, consequently, no opinions or conclusions intended to convey assurance have been expressed.
 Had we performed additional procedures or had we performed an audit in accordance with Australian Auditing Standards or a review in accordance with Australian Auditing Standards applicable to review engagements, other matters might have come to our attention that would have been reported to you.
-Observations made are founded on our interpretation of the Privacy Act and the CR Code, and other guidelines, which may differ from the subsequent interpretation of those laws, regulations and guidelines by OAIC. - 2 KPMG does not warrant the accuracy or reliability of any of the information supplied to it in the course of this engagement. - Any redistribution of this report requires written approval of KPMG and in any event is to be a complete and unaltered version of the report and accompanied only by such other materials as KPMG may agree. - 4 Review of the Information Security Management System (ISMS) and Business Continuity Management System (BCMS) framework in not part of the scope. - 5 Responsibility for the security of any electronic distribution of this report remains the responsibility of illion. - 6 Due to COVID-19, KPMG did not perform any physical walkthrough of the illion premises to assess the physical security and related data handling controls. - 7 KPMG accepts no liability if the report is or has been altered in any way by any person. - 8 KPMG's role does not include any explicit or implicit approval functions or responsibilities.
+Observations made are founded on our interpretation of the Privacy Act and the CR Code, and other guidelines, which may differ from the subsequent interpretation of those laws, regulations and guidelines by OAIC. - KPMG does not warrant the accuracy or reliability of any of the information supplied to it in the course of this engagement. - Any redistribution of this report requires written approval of KPMG and in any event is to be a complete and unaltered version of the report and accompanied only by such other materials as KPMG may agree. - Review of the Information Security Management System (ISMS) and Business Continuity Management System (BCMS) framework in not part of the scope. - Responsibility for the security of any electronic distribution of this report remains the responsibility of illion. - KPMG accepts no liability if the report is or has been altered in any way by any person. - KPMG's role does not include any explicit or implicit approval functions or responsibilities.